KxSystems/pykx/docs/pykx-under-q/upgrade.md

 ### Python object type support

-EmbedPy contains a fundamental limitation with respect to the data formats that are supported when converting betwen q and Python.
-Namely that all q objects when passed to Python functions use the analagous Python/Numpy representation.
+EmbedPy contains a fundamental limitation with respect to the data formats that are supported when converting between q and Python.
+Namely that all q objects when passed to Python functions use the analogous Python/Numpy representation.
 This limitation means that a user of embedPy must handle their own data conversions when handling Pandas or PyArrow objects.

 PyKX natively supports data conversions from q to Python, Numpy, Pandas and PyArrow and as such can support workflows which previously required users to manually control these conversions, for example: